Unveiled

 Mt Huangshan, China

 I am interested in creating art at the intersection of painting, drawing and photography.
-I use the camera to compose minimalist images that evoke a calming emotion, often emphasizing a single element, and enjoy photographing in hazy or foggy atmospheric conditions.
+I use the camera to compose minimalist images that evoke an emotion, often emphasizing a single element, and enjoy photographing in hazy or foggy atmospheric conditions.
 I am influenced by the principles of Asian landscape painting; creating depth with layers and mist, and the use of negative or empty space to balance the subject.

 Washi (wa = Japanese, shi = paper) is paper that uses local fibers such as Gampi, Mulberry (Kozo) or Mitsumata, is processed by hand, and made using traditional techniques.
-Its unique features are its varied texture, thickness, strength, soft translucency and absorbent qualities.

 Fishermen Inle Lake, Myanmar